sjoerd-verhagen/barcelona-rental-analysis/index.md

 </details>

 <details>
-  <summary>Step 2.3 – Where is the largest rental supply? </summary
+  <summary>🏠 Step 2.3 – Where is the largest rental supply? </summary

 **Step overview**